microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 <p align="center">
   <img width=auto height=auto src="images/blockdiagram.png">
-  <br>Fig 1: Block diagram view of the system used for AC voltage measurement<br>
+  <br>Fig. 1: Block diagram view of the system used for AC voltage measurement<br>
 </p>

 In this demo,